 Tutor Hub was set up to provide help when kids need it most – at homework time.
 The site allows kids to connect over homework problems, discuss them in threads and solve them together.
 It also gives students and their parents the option of paying a tutor to help out online.
 When your kid needs help with a maths problem and you just can’t remember your Pythagoras theorem, sign in to Tutor Hub and put your cares behind you.

 Avid GWG readers might notice that we’ve featured this site before – and with good reason.
-This subscription-based site offers a way for young ones (ages 3-8) to learn to read in a setting away from the classroom.
+This subscription-based site offers a way for young ones (ages 3-8) to learn to read aloud in a setting away from the classroom.
 Reading Eggs have created a fun and engaging environment with animations, games, and songs for little ones to enjoy.
 Kids are rewarded each time they get something right, which really motivates them to read on.

 Manga High was shortlisted for our Website of the Year Awards back in 2010 and is still going strong.
 This excellent site is not only one of the pioneers of online learning, with games aplenty, but material is based on the national curriculum, too.
 The site focuses specifically on mathematics for kids age 11-16.
-Each game provides a different topic and exercises skills like the real-world adaptation of problems and the ability to hypothesise and evaluate ideas.
+Each video game provides a different topic and exercises skills like the real-world adaptation of problems and the ability to hypothesise and evaluate ideas.

 Run by a team of teachers and professional tech-heads, Ed Place offers English, maths, and science in tune with the national curriculum’s Key Stages 1-4.
 There’s a 14-day trial period for £1, and after that subscription prices start at £8 a month.
 With literally thousands of worksheets to complete online or print and fill out (as well as a facility to track your child’s progress online), you’re really getting your money’s worth.